 Naturally, they expect a huge leap forward.

 This is a pretty great example of growth hacking.
-A cross between marketing automation, programming, behavioral psychology and data-driven optimization — that actually drives results.
+A cross between marketing automation, programming, behavioral psychology, and data-driven optimisation — that actually drives results.

 Growth hacking is simply about investing effort in the right places.
 As the cliché goes, it’s about working smarter, not harder.
 And as Web Profits has demonstrated again, it really works.